A similarity-based Bayesian mixture-of-experts model: Introduction

 For modeling irregular densities, Gaussian mixtures are a popular choice as this class of distributions is dense in the set of all probability distributions \citep{nguyen}, thus being able to approximate any target density arbitrarily well.
 Parameter inference for finite Gaussian mixtures is particularly tractable with algorithms such as expectation--maximization (EM), mean-field variational Bayes and Gibbs sampling \citep{murphy}.
 In a supervised learning context, if a discriminative approach is preferred, an extension from mixture models are mixture-of-experts models, first introduced by \citet{jacobsjordan}, which allow the mixture components---the experts---as well as the mixture weights---the gate---to depend on inputs $x \in \mathcal{X}$ from an input space $\mathcal{X}$.
 A simple example is the model

 where $\theta = (\{(\mu_c, \Sigma_c)\}_c, \Phi)$, $\Phi$ is some transformation matrix and $z$ is a categorical latent variable with probability masses given by the softmax of $\Phi x$.
-More advanced designs have been investigated in the literature---for example, \citet{jordanjacobs} and \citet{bishopsvensen} use a hierarchical gating network for increased model complexity, and \citet{xu}, \citet{ueda} and \citet{baldacchino} use a gate which itself is a Gaussian mixture.
+Note that here, only the gate is input-dependent, which is sometimes known as a gating network mixture-of-experts model \citep{murphymurphy}---however, as a more complex example, we could also let the experts be input-dependent by e.g. letting the $\mu_c$ and $\Sigma_c$ be defined through parameterized transformations of $x$, known as a full mixture-of-experts model.
+More advanced designs have been investigated in the literature---for example, \citet{jordanjacobs} and \citet{bishopsvensen} use a hierarchical gating network for increased model complexity, and \citet{xu}, \citet{ueda}, \citet{baldacchino} and \citet{ingrassia} use a gate which itself is Gaussian or mixture-Gaussian.
 While some of these \citep{jordanjacobs, xu} use EM for maximum-likelihood parameter inference, others \citep{waterhouse, ueda, bishopsvensen, baldacchino} have employed variational Bayesian methods to approximate a posterior over the parameters, thereby reducing the imminent risk of overfitting and collapsing variances associated with maximum-likelihood \citep{bishop, waterhouse}.
 For an extensive review of various forms of mixture-of-experts models and methods for parameter inference, see \citet{yuksel}.

 Common for the above models is that they are parametric, assuming conditional independence across the data pairs $\{(x^n, y^n)\}_n \subset \mathcal{X} \times \mathcal{Y}$ given some finite-dimensional parameter $\theta$.
 For exchangeable data, such a model is guaranteed to exist without loss of generality in the infinite-data limit by de Finetti's theorem \citep{schervish}.
 However, due to the form of the posterior predictive distribution of the output $y^* \in \mathcal{Y}$ corresponding to a new input $x^* \in \mathcal{X}$, written as